tzler/server_side_psych/README.md

 # Welcome!
 ### This is an experiment-oriented introduction to server side infrastructure and programming

-We designed this repo for anyone interested in using server-side tools to run human behavioral experiments online.
-With the resources developed in this intro, you'll be set up to host an experiment on your server, route online participants to that location (e.g. via **`Amazon Mechanical Turk (mturk)`**), and utilize server side resources for experimental operations.
+This repo is designed for anyone interested in using server-side tools to run human behavioral experiments online.
+More specifically, With the resources developed in this intro, you'll be set up to host an experiment on your server, route online participants to that location (e.g. via **`Amazon Mechanical Turk (mturk)`**), and utilize server side resources for experimental operations.

 #### Outline of experimental infrastructure: